nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Running the command as shown below will open your computer's **default browser** with the patient's medical record.
 ![showMr command](images/showMrExample.PNG)
-Diagram X Using the `showMr` command to open patient's medical record.
+Figure 15.1 Using the `showMr` command to open patient's medical record.

 <div markdown="block" class="alert alert-warning">